 Your ticket includes all transportation within the park, including the boat rides.
 However, the long boat ride from entrance #2 to to the main lake can only be used one time per day (they stamp your ticket), which means that if you are parked in lot #2 and need to get back, you will need to either take the bus (also included in your ticket purchase), or walk the trail that lines the perimeter of the lake and takes approximately 30 minutes to walk.
 It is easy, flat and shaded for most of the way.
 We saw plenty of children walking it without any complaints.
 Also, you’ll get lovely front-row views of silly mallard ducks like this guy, doing everything in his power to get to his food.
 It’s okay, dude, it must be rough having such a buoyant booty.
 No judgement.
 Must…get…to…insect.

 **INSIDER TIP**: During high season (mid-May-mid-September), the queue to go back to entrance #2 on the boat is insanely long.
-Even though our feet were tired, we ended up walking the half hour on the trail back to our car and arrived before all the people waiting in queue did, which means that waiting for the boat can take twice as long than just walking the trail back.
+Even though our feet were tired, we ended up walking the half hour on the trail back to our car and arrived before all the people waiting in queue did, which means that waiting for the boat can take twice as long as it would to walk the trail back.
 This is why I would recommend using your once-per-day stamp for your long boat ride, in the morning.

 How Much Time Should you Spend in Plitvice Lakes?
 Can You See It All In One Day?